Subscribe to Hail To You

 USA’s Total Fertility Rates by Race, 1980-2008

-NOTE: New data has allowed me to post a new version of this graph through 2010: USA’s Total Fertility Rates by Race, 1980-2010 White fertility rate: A caveat: Race-fertility calculations in the USA are based on race of mother.
-One … Continue reading
+NOTE: This graph has been updated with the newest data through 2013, here: USA’s Total Fertility Rates by Race, 1980-2013 Also a post on the 1980-2010 data with good comments. _________________________________________________ White fertility rate: A caveat: Race-fertility calculations in the … Continue reading

 The Decline of Abortion